 When you determine that you want to move forward with this type of planning, it is necessary to work with a qualified estate planning attorney.
 This attorney will find the optimal solutions for you in the event of your legal incapacity (defined as the inability to manage your own affairs).
-Because there is a 50-50 chance that the average adult will spend at least one year in a long-term care facility, it becomes painfully clear this type of planning is not only extremely important, but requires immediate attention to ensure you and your family protect your assets.
+Because 70% of people over the age of 651 will need some kind of long-term care at some point in their lives, it becomes painfully clear this type of planning is not only extremely important, but requires immediate attention to ensure you and your family protect your assets.